Women in the United States House of Representatives: Firsts

-The 1st woman to be elected to Congress was Montana's Jeannette Rankin, a Republican, in the 1916 House elections; notably, this occurred before the ratification of the 19th Amendment in 1920, which prohibits states and the federal government from denying any citizen the right to vote because of that citizen's sex.
+The first woman to be elected to Congress was Montana's Jeannette Rankin, a Republican, in the 1916 House elections; notably, this occurred before the ratification of the 19th Amendment in 1920, which prohibits the federal government or any state from denying citizens the right to vote on the basis of sex.
 On April 2, 1917, she took her oath of office along with the other members of the 65th Congress.

 Mae Nolan entered the House of Representatives in 1923 as the first Catholic woman in either chamber of Congress.
 Clare Boothe Luce, who converted to the Catholic Church in 1946 before retiring as a Congresswoman, was the first female Catholic convert in either chamber.

 Florence Prag Kahn entered the House of Representatives in 1925 as the first Jewish and thus non-Christian woman in either chamber of Congress.

 Chase G. Woodhouse, born in Canada to American parents, entered the House of Representatives in 1945 as the first woman born outside the United States elected to either chamber of Congress.
 She went to become the first woman in congressional party leadership when elected secretary of the House Democratic Caucus in 1949.
 Lynn Morley Martin became the first Republican woman elected to a House leadership position as vice chair of the House Republican Conference in 1985.

 Margaret Chase Smith became the first woman elected in both chambers of Congress; she first entered the House of Representatives in 1940, before her election into the Senate in 1948.

 Representative Vera Buchanan died in 1955, making her the first woman in either chamber of Congress to die in office.

 Patsy Mink, an Asian American, entered the House of Representatives in 1965 as the first woman of color in either chamber of Congress.

 Shirley Chisholm entered the House of Representatives in 1969 as the first African-American woman in either chamber of Congress.

 In 1969, Representative Charlotte Reid became the first woman to wear pants in the House of Representatives or Senate.

 In 1973, Representative Yvonne Brathwaite Burke became the first member of either the House of Representatives or Senate to give birth while in office, and she was the first member of Congress to be granted maternity leave, with the birth of her daughter Autumn.

-Mary Rose Oakar in 1977 became the first Arab-American elected to congress.
+Mary Rose Oakar in 1977 became the first Arab-American woman elected to Congress.

 The gym of the House of Representatives (with the exception of its swimming pool) first opened to women in 1985, the gym having previously been male-only.
 The swimming pool opened to women in 2009, the pool having previously been male-only.